GeoMOER/moer-bsc-project-seminar-upscaling/docs/units/_unit05/unit05-03_Working_with_Hyperspectral_data.md

 <!--more-->

-## Example : Calculating vegetation indices
+## Example: Calculating vegetation indices

 We will be using processed hyperspectral data and the hsdar R package to get two different vegetation indices.